8 – 10 September 2026, Nottingham (UK)

 Please apply for a bursary at the same time as submitting an expression of interest to present at the conference.

-• Confirmation that the applicant is not funded on a Faraday Institution grant
+• Confirmation that you are not funded on a Faraday Institution grant

 No single institution will be eligible for more than three bursary awards.